A 1970s Christmas – Growing up in Leeds – Yorkshire

 Another vivid memory is, in the run up to Christmas, going to Calverley Woods, with my Uncle Francis, to gather holy for decorating the house.

-He was great Friends with the Gawthorpes, of lodge farm Calverley, I can still see the steam coming of the freshly killed turkeys, hung up in a row as Mrs Gawthorpe gutted them; it’s a wonder I wasn’t psychologically scarred for life!
+He was great Friends with the Gawthorpes, of lodge farm Calverley, I can still see the steam coming of the freshly slaughtered turkeys, hung up in a row as Mrs Gawthorpe gutted them; it’s a wonder I wasn’t psychologically scarred for life!

 This is the same Uncle, who, when I was about ten years old, taught me to use a shotgun; it wouldn’t be allowed today, would it?